felixocham/SQL-in-Postgres/README.md

 # Amazon Sales Dataset
 ## Source: [Kaggle.com](https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset)
 ## Introduction
 This analysis presents the sales overview and trends of the dataset above.
-The sales overview is by product, size, region, shipping methods, and trends over the period of the dataset.
+The sales overview is by product, size, region, shipping methods, and trends for the dataset.
 ## Datacard
 - product_id - Product ID
 - product_name - Name of the Product